 America is in a mental health crisis, with 1 in 5 Americans experiencing mental health disabilities, disorders, or illnesses.
 For many people, an emotional support animal is an irreplaceable help in dealing with those challenges.

-Below we'll cover the major kinds of mental health disabilities and disorders people can have that benefit and make them eligible to have an emotional support animal.
+Below we'll cover the major kinds of mental health disabilities and disorders people can have that benefit and make them eligible to have an emotional support animal or companion animal.